This type of pain is not only for adults. Approximately 1 in 5 school-age children and adolescents are likely to have them.

 Advice for Parents

-And, if the headache is migraine, some parents feel unnecessarily guilty because their child may have inherited this condition.
+And, if the headache is a migraine, some parents feel unnecessarily guilty because their child may have inherited this condition.
 Or, if a parent also has migraines, their identification with this problem could inhibit objectivity by helping the child.

 Headache at Home

 When your child develops a headache or feels that you are coming, suggest a low-light room and offer medicine and an ice pack if it helps.
 Be sensitive and sensitive to the headache without pampering, and treat this child the same way you treat your other children.